Chaitanya-1608/Superstore-analytics/README.md

 ### Key insights

-The analysis results are summarized in the document mentioned below:
+The analysis results are summarized in the attached document.

 ### Recommendations